Lessons From Africa - Lessons From a Safari

 4th rule: Write your goals down.
 Gene Donohue once said, The difference between a goal and a dream is the written word.
 So, write your goals down.
 This will make them concrete.

 I've been planning on updating my website, I'm thinking along these lines...
 Altering the colour scheme like these guys?
-SR architecture What's your opinion?
+Royal insurance agency What's your opinion?

 Ok, those we're the four goal-setting rules.